-- Young adults aged 18 through 20 are automatically enrolled in the STAR Health program, but can switch to the STAR program, if they prefer; and - Young adults aged 21 through 25 must choose a STAR program health plan.
+- Young adults aged 18 through 20 are automatically enrolled in the STAR Health program, but can switch to the STAR program, if they prefer; and - Young adults aged 21 through 25 must choose a STAR or STAR +PLUS program health plan.

-For foster youth who are under the age of 21, but who are not eligible for the FFCC program because the youth did not receive Medicaid at the time he/she aged out of care, coverage is provided by STAR Health for youth who:
+For foster youth who are under the age of 21, but who are not eligible for the FFCC program because the youth did not receive Medicaid at the time he/she aged out of care, coverage is provided by the Medicaid for Transitioning Youth (MTFCY) program in STAR Health for youth who:

-- Were in Texas foster care on his/her 18th birthday or older; - Do not have other health coverage; - Meet program rules for income; and - Are a US citizen or have a qualified alien status, such as a green card.
+- Were in DFPS conservatorship on his/her 18th birthday or older; - Do not have other health coverage and meets program rules for income; - Meet program rules for income; and - Are a US citizen or have a qualified alien status, such as a green card.